 Using copyright material

-Under the Copyright Act, you do not need to ask for permission if:
+Under the Copyright Act, you do not need to ask for permission to use copyright material if:

 - You own the copyright in the work.

-- The University of Melbourne owns the copyright, you are a University staff member and you wish to use the material for University of Melbourne teaching or business purposes.
-If you wish to use the material for non-University purposes, see Requesting Permission to use University of Melbourne Copyright Material.
+- The University of Melbourne owns the copyright, you are a University staff member who wishes to use the material for University of Melbourne teaching or business purposes.
+If you wish to use the material for non-University purposes, see requesting permission to use University of Melbourne copyright material.